visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["is the museum", "the museum is", "museum is where", "is museum"],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "ممتاز! 'the museum is' هي الصيغة الصحيحة في الجملة غير المباشرة.",
+                        correct: "Excellent! 'the museum is' is the correct form in indirect question.",
-                        wrong: "خطأ. في الجمل غير المباشرة (indirect questions) نستخدم ترتيب الكلمات العادي: subject + verb",
+                        wrong: "Wrong.
+In indirect questions we use normal word order: subject + verb",
-                        grammar: "الجمل غير المباشرة: Do you know + question word + subject + verb?",
+                        grammar: "Indirect questions: Do you know + question word + subject + verb?",
-                        example: "مثال: Can you tell me where the bank is?
+                        example: "Example: Can you tell me where the bank is?
 Do you know what time it is?"
                     }
                 },
                 {